IN-CORE/incore-helm/README.md

 ### 1.12.3
 - Renamed container name for jupyter hub and lab
+- Added auth_role and auth_group env variables to authenticator

 ### 1.12.2
 - Used wrong name for traefik middleware